Marius321/Northwind-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/117634180/213013756-b9a379a9-3d38-46dc-aabb-f044ad2f1056.png)
 The dashboard is available here:

-Below I outlined the steps involved in the creation of this dashboard
+Below I outlined the steps involved in the creation of this dashboard.

 ## STEP 1.
 Installing the Database
 First I installed the SQL Server Management Studio (SSMS) onto my local machine and ran the Northwind database installation scripts locally.
 The scripts are available here: https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs